flutter/flutter/CONTRIBUTING.md

    (e.g., `out/Debug`).
 To run examples on Android, build one of the Android configurations (e.g., `out/android_Debug`).

-You should now be able to run the tests against your locally built engine using the `./dev/run_tests` script.
-To run one of the examples on your device using your locally built engine, use the `--engine-src-path` option to the `flutter`
+You should now be able to run the tests against your locally built engine using the `flutter test --debug` command.
+To run one of the examples on your device using your locally built engine, use the `--debug` option to the `flutter` tool:
-tool:

- * `flutter start --engine-src-path /foo/bar/engine/src`
+ * `flutter start --debug`

-Eventually, the `--local-build` flag for the `flutter` command will automatically set the correct engine src path (see [Issue #57](https://github.com/flutter/flutter/issues/57)).
+If you want to test the release version instead of the debug version, use `--release` instead of `--debug`.

 Making a breaking change to the engine
 --------------------------------------